Baby Boomer Blog - January 2014 - June 2016 Entries

 11 January 2015

 "Thunderball" was released in late 1965, so it is (amazingly) approaching its 50th anniversary.
 I had seen all the Bond movies and read all the books at this point.
-This is my favorite image from the franchise and probably led to my decision to purchase a BSA Lightning a few years later - without the RPG tubes on the fairing.
+This is my favorite image from the entire franchise.

 1 January 2015